 A. The text of the digital resource is available to assistive technology that allows the user to enable text-to-speech (TTS) functionality.
-Pass Additional Information: 3/3 Chapter passed, but the following notes need to be taken into consideration when improvements are being made to the book.
-Chapter 1, 6, 15 were checked, the text to speech application skips major sections (ex.
+Pass Additional Information: 2/2 chapters passed.
+Chapter 1 and 12 were checked and the text to speech application skips major sections (ex.
 Chapter 1 Introduction).
-The summary on top of every section/ subsection (ex.
+The summary on top of every section/ subsection (ex .
 1.1) is skipped.
-The images are labeled and described in this book but all of this is skipped by the reader.
-There is also a chapter objectives section that states "by the end of this chapter, the student should be able to: " or " Note: Intoduction" and the bullet points are below, the reader skips Chapter Objectives, and only reads "By the end of this chapter" but skips the bullet points below it and just starts reading the content/body paragraphs.
-But it reads the body text well. figures with exercises are also skipped by the reader.
+There is also a chapter objectives section that states "by the end of this chapter, the student should be able to: " and the bullet points are below, the reader skips Chapter Objectives, and only reads "By the end of this chapter" but skips the bullet points below it and just starts reading the content/body paragraphs.
+Images and figures with exercises are also skipped by the reader.